thomasstep/thomasstep.github.io/README.md

 # thomasstep.github.io

 This will be my personal webpage.
-I started knowing minimal HTML and CSS.
+I started this project knowing minimal HTML and CSS.
 I currently have a navbar, introductory section, and brief about me section.